 C: Computation in R and Stan

 Bibliographic Notes and Exercises appear at the end of each chapter.

-"The second edition was reviewed in the September 2004 issue of JASA and we now stand ten years later with an even more impressive textbook … truly what Bayesian data analysis should be. … this being a third edition begets the question … what’s new (when compared with the second edition)?
-Quite a lot … overall this is truly the reference book for a graduate course on Bayesian statistics and not only Bayesian data analysis."
+"The second edition was reviewed in JASA by Maiti (2004) … we now stand 10 years later with an even more impressive textbook that truly stands for what Bayesian data analysis should be. … this being a third edition begets the question of what is new when compared with the second edition?
+Quite a lot … this is truly the reference book for a graduate course on Bayesian statistics and not only Bayesian data analysis."